When it comes to choosing the best amplifiers for turntables, there’s a lot to consider.

 While the amplifier enjoys a wide range of digital connectivity options and a high-quality 192 KHz/24 Bit built-in DAC, Denon also allows you to switch all of the digital elements off using ‘analog mode’.

-When running in analog mode, the digital input and Bluetooth circuitry is disabled, preventing any high-frequency interference.
+When running in analog mode, the digital input and Bluetooth circuitry are disabled, preventing any high-frequency interference.
 Great for analog purists who still want to retain the option of modern digital input sources.

 Pro-Ject Stereo Box DS2